natecook/jennajuby/site/content/post/capri-italy.md

 title: 'Capri, Italy'
 date: 2020-09-30T01:30:00.000Z
 description: >-
-  Beautiful Capri was the second place we explored while in the Amalfi Coast area!
+  The beautiful island of Capri was the second place we explored while in the Amalfi Coast area!
 I was more excited about Capri than maybe anywhere else while planning our trip to Italy.
 Thankfully, this little island lived up to all my expectations, even with the rainy day we had there, which is just a testament to how special this place is.
 image: /img/capri_blog-71.jpg
 gallery:
   photos: